NATO and the INF Treaty

 In July 2018, NATO Allies stated that after years of denials and obfuscation by the Russian Federation, and despite Allies repeatedly raising their concerns, the Russian Federation had only recently acknowledged the existence of the missile system without providing the necessary transparency or explanation.
-A pattern of behaviour and information over many years has led to widespread doubts about Russian compliance.
-NATO Allies said that, in the absence of any credible answer from Russia on this new missile, the most plausible assessment would be that Russia is in violation of the Treaty.
+A pattern of behaviour and information over many years led to widespread doubts about Russian compliance.
+NATO Allies said that, in the absence of any credible answer from Russia on this new missile, the most plausible assessment was that Russia was in violation of the Treaty.

-As a result of Russia’s continued non-compliance, on 1 February 2019, the United States announced its decision to suspend its obligations under Article XV of the INF Treaty.
-This means that the United States could terminate the Treaty within six months of this date if Russia has not come back into compliance.
+As a result of Russia's continued non-compliance, on 1 February 2019, the United States announced its decision to suspend its obligations under Article XV of the INF Treaty.
+This meant that the United States could terminate the Treaty within six months of this date if Russia had not come back into compliance.

 On 15 February 2019, NATO Secretary General Jens Stoltenberg recalled at the Munich Security Conference that "it was on this very stage, at the Munich Security Conference in 2007, this was the place that President Putin first publically expressed his desire for Russia to leave the INF Treaty.
 A treaty that is only respected by one side will not keep us safe".

-The Alliance will do everything that is in its remit to encourage Russia to return to compliance before 2 August 2019.
-NATO's focus is to preserve the INF Treaty.
+The Alliance did everything in its remit to encourage Russia to return to compliance before 2 August 2019 so as to preserve the INF Treaty.